Honours: Thesis (Part A) (11619.1)

-- Any word limits specified in assignments (in this Unit Outline or in task descriptions on Moodle) will INCLUDE all tables, figures and appendices, but EXCLUDE references.
+- Any word limits specified in assignments (in this Unit Outline or task descriptions on Moodle) will INCLUDE all tables, figures and appendices but EXCLUDE references.

-- Submissions which exceed the specified word (or page) length will be truncated at the word (or page) limit and only assessed to this point.
+- Submissions that exceed the specified word (or page) length will be truncated at the word (or page) limit and only assessed to this point.